Wells Fargo Business Loans Review: Pros, Cons, & How to Apply

 Your personal credit score, business credit score, time in business, and annual revenue all impact credit approval.
 A deficiency in any of these areas could trigger a denial.

 If you applied and were rejected, the denial letter should explain why.
-If not, or you need more clarification, you can call the bank to discuss the denial in further detail.
+If not, or if you need more clarification, you can call the bank to discuss the denial in further detail.

 If Wells Fargo doesn’t work for your business, plenty of other lenders offer small business financing.
 You shouldn’t have an issue finding a lender for a business line of credit or equipment financing.
 Commercial real estate and SBA Loans are more difficult to acquire, but there are plenty of online lenders for either.